riceissa/issarice.com/wiki/about-the-site.md

-page, so even though I think it's worth making public, you shouldn't take this page very seriously, nor should you think that I believe the things I'm writing"---but don't want to keep repeating that all the time (so I just tag these pages with "Status: notes | belief: possible" or something).
+page, so even though I think it's worth making public, you shouldn't take this page very seriously, nor should you think that I believe the things I'm writing"---but don't want to keep repeating that all the time (so I just tag these pages with "*Status: notes; belief: possible*" or something).